Baptistemontan/serde-bin/README.md

 ### Enum

 For serializing Enums, a tag is first written down as a `u32`.
 Then the variant is serialized depending on its categorie (unit, newtype, tuple, struct).

+## Features
+- `std`: Enable the use of the std-lib and also enable the `alloc` feature.
+Writers implementing `io::Write` can be used
+- `alloc`: Enable the use of the `alloc` crate, when enabled sequences with unknown size can be serialized.
+- `test-utils`: Enable the required features needed for the crate tests such as `std` and `serde/derive`